Ogechi247/Secure-File-Transfer/README.md

 * Secure File Transfer: Files are transferred securely using the TCP or UDP protocols with SSL/TLS encryption.
 * Contact Management: Users can add new contacts, list existing contacts, and send files securely to these contacts.
 * Public and Private Keys: RSA keys are used to encrypt the symmetric AES key, ensuring that only the intended recipient can decrypt the file.
 The private key is protected with a passphrase.

+## Future Plans:
+* Listing Online Contacts: A feature will be added to track online contacts, making it easier for users to know who is available for file transfer at any given time.
+* Certificate Authority (CA): A certificate authority will be implemented to authenticate users before allowing file transfers.
+This will provide an additional layer of trust by ensuring that only verified users can send or receive files.